 Seen it all before!
 You haven't

 I have heard several professionals say things like we have seen it all before etc, etc. Or my patients aren't interested in, Bluetooth, fitness features, self-fitting.
-My answer, no you haven't and if they aren't interested, it's because they don't know about them.
+My answer is, no you haven't and if they aren't interested, it's because they don't know about them.
 This is like nothing you have ever seen before.
-The technological advancements and innovation happening right now are breathtaking.
+The technological advancements and innovations happening right now are breathtaking.

 Consumer awareness, access to knowledge, intent and behaviour is hugely different than anytime before.
 The growing familiarity with personalising your audio in consumer electronics is demystifying the intricacies of self-fitting hearing aids.
 It is and will continue to become for a large swathe of consumers, ho-hum familiarity.

 The growing ability to fine-tune your audio experience in real-time with 300 dollar devices will further change expectations of customisation or personalisation of 3000 dollar devices.
 More than that, the incessant consumer demand for the experience, their way, is shaping and will continue to shape offerings from new players.